RandallYe/QANAD/README.md

   + [six_dice_parametric](./eclipse_workspace/AD2PRISM_Transfromation_workspace/six_dice_parametric/): a case study from literature
   + [Travel_management](./eclipse_workspace/AD2PRISM_Transfromation_workspace/Travel_management/): a case study from literature
   + [travel_web_ctmc](./eclipse_workspace/AD2PRISM_Transfromation_workspace/travel_web_ctmc/): a case study from literature
-  + [QASCAD_demo](./eclipse_workspace/AD2PRISM_Transfromation_workspace/QASCAD_demo/): a dummy example for the tutorial or demonstration
+  + [QANAD_demo](./eclipse_workspace/AD2PRISM_Transfromation_workspace/QANAD_demo/): a dummy example for the tutorial or demonstration

 - [Examples](./Examples/): the release version of case studies, including activity diagrams, corresponding generated PRISM code and properties, and verification results for various Markov models

 # How to install our tool?
-QASCAD is an Eclipse-based tool, uses the [Papyrus](https://eclipse.dev/papyrus/) and [Epsilon](https://eclipse.dev/epsilon/) projects.
+QANAD is an Eclipse-based tool, uses the [Papyrus](https://eclipse.dev/papyrus/) and [Epsilon](https://eclipse.dev/epsilon/) projects.
 In order to use it, we need to install an Eclipse and the corresponding plugins.

 ## Prerequisites
 Our tool generates PRISM code from UML activity diagrams.
 In order for verification, we need PRISM and/or Storm to be installed.
 Follow the [PRISM instruction](https://www.prismmodelchecker.org/download.php) or [Storm instruction](https://www.stormchecker.org/) to download and install PRISM or Storm.